 Cats do perspire, but only through their paw pads, which really isn’t enough to cool them down a great deal.

-- If he is outside only, make sure he has access to somewhere shady.
-Obviously, he should have access to plenty of cool, fresh drinking water.
+- Make sure outside cats have access to somewhere shady and provide plenty of cool, fresh drinking water.
 Place bowls in shady spots so the water doesn’t get too hot.

 - Fill a hot water bottle with cool tap water, and put some ice cubes in it, or place it in the freezer for half an hour (don’t let the water freeze), remove, and put it under a blanket in your cat’s bed.

 - Alternatively, place towels in the freezer for a few hours, remove and place in your cat’s bed.

 - If you have a cat who is indoors-outdoors, keep them inside during the hottest period of the day between 10 am – 2 pm.

 - Place a few ice cubes into his water bowl and replace often.